Real New Testament Giving (Audio Version)

 Had he wanted to, Paul had an excellent opportunity to include the matter of tithing in these verses, but he did not.
 He did, however, speak to the bountiful return they would receive who gave from a cheerful heart—not grudgingly or under compulsion.

-Jesus said we are wise if we do the things he commanded us (Matthew 7:24).
-In fact, we would then truly be his disciples and his friends (John 15).
+Jesus said we are wise if we do the things he commanded (Matthew 7:24).
+In fact, we would truly be his disciples and his friends (John 15).

 So when you give to the poor, do not sound a trumpet before you, as the hypocrites do in the synagogues and in the streets, so that they may be honored by men.
 Truly I say to you, they have their reward in full.
 "But when you give to the poor, do not let your left hand know what your right hand is doing, so that your giving will be in secret; and your Father who sees what is done in secret will reward you.
 Matthew 6:2-4